 “We have orders!”

-If you’re at a duty station you hate, those may be the sweetest words you’ve ever heard.
+Those may be the sweetest words you’ve ever heard if you’re at a duty station you hate.
 But if you’re fond of where you live, those words may induce panic.

-One of the most important things the orders will contain is the weight allowance.
+The weight allowance is one of the most important things the orders will contain.
 This is the total weight that the Army will move without charge to you.
 This weight allowance is based on rank and whether the soldier has dependents.

-If you exceed your weight allowance, you will receive a bill for the overage and it will not be pretty!
+If you exceed your weight allowance, you will receive a bill for the overage, which will not be pretty!

 What is allowed to be moved and how much can also vary based on location, particularly if it involves an overseas move.
-It is important to never assume something is covered and contact your transportation office if you have questions.
+It is important never to assume something is covered and to contact your transportation office if you have questions.

-If you are moving CONUS (within the continental United States) and choose to drive your own vehicles to the next duty location, you will likely be reimbursed for travel expenses.
+If you move CONUS (within the continental United States) and choose to drive your vehicles to the next duty location, you will likely be reimbursed for travel expenses.

-Typically, the Army provides a mileage rate along with an allowance for food and lodging.
-The transportation office can give details on how this applies in your situation.
+The Army typically provides a mileage rate and an allowance for food and lodging.
+The transportation office can give details on how this applies to your situation.

-Temporary lodging is available on most posts and provides a place to stay while you are waiting for on post housing or for other housing to become available.
+Temporary lodging is available on most posts and provides a place to stay while waiting for on-post housing or other housing to become available.
 This lodging can vary greatly from one post to the next.

-Temporary lodging fills up quickly, particularly in the summer months when many people are moving to a new duty location.
+Temporary lodging fills up quickly, particularly in the summer when many people move to a new duty location.
 It is advisable to make reservations as soon as possible.

-The transportation office can also help you in deciding whether it’s best to have a moving company move you or to do a DITY (do it yourself) move.
+The transportation office can also help you decide whether it’s best to have a moving company move you or do a DITY (do it yourself) move.
 I personally always let them do it – less work for me!
-But I know several who enjoy the DITY move because if it’s planned just right, you can bank some extra cash (though be warned, I know others who have lost money doing one!).
+But I know several who enjoy the DITY move because if it’s planned just right, you can bank some extra cash (though, be warned, I know others who have lost money doing one!).

 Check out the DoD website for moving.